 The chlorophyll a concentration is a measurement of the standing crop of phytoplankton and is often used to classify lakes into categories of productivity called trophic states.
 Eutrophic lakes are highly productive with large concentrations of algae and aquatic plants due to nutrient enrichment.
 Characteristics include accumulated organic matter in the lake basin and lower dissolved oxygen in the bottom waters.
 Summer chlorophyll a concentrations average above 7 mg m-3 (7 milligrams per cubic meter; 7 parts per billion).
 Oligotrophic lakes have low productivity and low nutrient levels and average summer chlorophyll a concentrations are generally less than 3 mg m-3.
 These lakes generally have cleaner bottoms and high dissolved oxygen levels throughout.
 Mesotrophic lakes are intermediate in productivity with concentrations of chlorophyll a generally between 3 mg m-3 and 7 mg m-3.
 In 1993 the average chlorophyll for lakes participating in the NH LLMP was 3.0 mg m-3 with a range of 0.1 to 43.7 mg m-3.
-Refer to Table 1 for a summary of the current and historical chlorophyll a data for the deep sampling stations on Mendum's Pond.

 Table 2.
-1993 Lay Monitor Chlorophyll a Data comparison of Mendum's Pond, Sites 1 South Dam and 2 West Mid.
+Yearly Lay Monitor Chlorophyll a Data comparison of Mirror Lake, Site 3 Deep Pt.